saraghsm/sound-of-failure/README.md

 * Transfer Learning models for feature extraction and using anomaly detection models on the extracted features --> Variational Autoencoder is our best model in terms of its speed and accuracy.

-### Project presentation

-If interested, you can checkout [a presentation of the project on YouTube](https://www.youtube.com/watch?v=xaoo_Sy0dwk) for more details and a demo of the results.

 ### Technologies

 * Numpy